- Pause points

 - Suggested activities

-- Explore the children’s thoughts on creation.
+- You could begin by exploring the children’s thoughts on creation.
 What stories do they know about the beginning of the world?
 How is the beginning of the world explained by scientists?
 What do they think the world was formed from?
 Was it always there?
 What do they think were the first animals to inhabit the earth?

-- Recap with the children the names of the Greek gods they have already met: Dionysos, Apollo, Artemis, and Zeus.
+- Recap the names of the Greek gods the children have already met: Dionysos, Apollo, Artemis, and Zeus.
 Focus on Zeus and ask them what they know about him.
-Ask what other gods’ names they know and pick out any of the following and explain that they will meet them in this story, but do not worry if they do not get all of them:
+You could ask what other gods’ names they know and pick out any of the following and explain that they will meet them in this story:

 - Hera (queen of the gods)